adeel-iqbal/SMIT-Assignments/README.md

 # SMIT-Assignments
-This repo contains all my SMIT Assignments
+This repo contains all my SMIT Assignments.